 The Value of Entrepreneurship Education

-Whether or not you are an owner or other stakeholder of a benefit corporation, you can fulfill one of a benefit corporation’s missions by becoming involved in your community.
+Whether or not you are an owner or other stakeholder of a social benefit corporation, you can fulfill one of a social benefit corporation’s missions by becoming involved in your community.
 Since you are probably an entrepreneur yourself, one of the important ways you can do this is to volunteer to assist in entrepreneurship education in one of your local schools, whether at the high school, college or technical school level.

 There is no better way to inspire young people to create the companies that will provide long-lasting employment for the future than through entrepreneurship education.
 It helps students from all socioeconomic backgrounds to graduate high school with the critical-thinking, communication and collaboration skills that will create opportunity, ensure social justice, instill confidence and stimulate the economy.